fireship-io/fireship.io/hugo/content/snippets/install-angularfire.md

 ### 1. Grab your Firebase Web Config

-From your Firebase project click on *settings >> Add Firebase to your web app*.
+From your Firebase project click the gear icon next to "Project Overview" to bring you to your project settings.
+On the *general* tab, in the *Your apps" section, click the *</>* button.
+This opens a popup called *Add Firebase to your web app*.
 You only need to copy the `config` object from this page.

 {{< figure src="/img/snippets/firebase-web-config.png" alt="firebase web config location" >}}